Woven Fields

 Series

-Bodies—of knowledge, code, atoms and cells—are activated in a meditative process of weaving newborn disposable diapers/nappies into absorbing monochromatic grids.
-Taut soft surfaces evoke skin and tissue, visceral and sensory, a permeable membrane for human function.
-Equally wall, substrate, and performance piece, the woven grid embodies an internal operating system where hundreds of ready-mades are transformed into being-mades, discretely absorbing, swelling and receding, while dampening noise, and loading space with intent.
-Taking over 500 years to breakdown in landfill, the 'disposable work' is entirely unsustainable in environmental terms while at the same exceeding multi-generational lifecycles, archival standards, and art conservation conventions.
-Feelings of vulnerability, nakedness, and memory emerge from the padded substrates and walls, immersive fields drenched with values-based questions about humanity in the Anthropocene.
+Bodies – of knowledge, code, atoms and cells – are activated in a meditative process of weaving newborn products into absorbing monochromatic grids.
+A visceral and sensory load, the taut soft surfaces evoke tissue and skin: permeable membranes for human function.
+At once wall, substrate, and performance piece, the woven grid has an internal operating system, where hundreds of ready-mades are transformed into being-mades – absorbing moisture and body heat, slowly swelling and receding, dampening noise, and loading space with intent.
+Though environmentally unsustainable – taking an estimated 500 years to breakdown in landfill – these 'disposable works' defy art conservation norms and outlast generational lifecycles.
+Across these emotive substrates, feelings of vulnerability, nakedness, and care vascillate, as the immersive fields reckon with the future of the Anthropocene.